We partner with our people to achieve our business objectives and to promote a safe, diverse and inclusive workplace.

 Partnering with our people

-We seek to build strong internal relationships with our people to foster a positive work environment and to ensure employees are supportive of our business strategy.
-Each year we provide a range of activities to enable employees to interact with management as well as other areas of the business, including; forums with the CEO, mid- and end-of-year business briefings, training sessions and a range of operational focused interactions.
+We seek to build strong internal relationships with our people to foster a positive work environment and to ensure employees support our business strategy.
+Each year we provide a range of activities to enable employees to interact with senior leadership and as well as other areas of the business, including; communication forums, business briefings, training sessions and a range of other people and team focused interactions.

 Our Human Resources policies and management systems lay the foundations for our approach to employment and our relationships with employees.
-All of which are available to employees on the internal online document centre.
+All of which are available to employees on the company intranet.

 Over 50% of our workforce is made up of Enterprise Agreement (EA) employees, who are represented in EA negotiations by five different unions.
 Port Waratah welcomes Freedom of Association for our employees should they choose to be a member of a trade union.
 Click here to access a full version of our current Enterprise Agreement.